-STEP COMMUNICATION/ACTION OUTCOME STEP 1: ADMINISTRATION REVIEW TIMELINE: UP TO 28 DAYS Failing resolution within 7 days of the meeting of Administrations, the dispute will be referred to the Intermunicipal Planning STEP 2: IPC REVIEW TIMELINE: 30 DAYS TO CONVENE, 30 DAYS TO MAKE A DECISION (UNLESS AN EXTENSION HAS BEEN AGREED TO) The IPC will convene to consider and attempt to resolve the dispute after conclusion of the Administration Review, as per the requirements of Section 3.D.III of this IDP.
+STEP COMMUNICATION/ACTION OUTCOME ROCESS STEP 1: ADMINISTRATION REVIEW TIMELINE: UP TO 28 DAYS When a referral has been received, the Administration review shall be conducted as per the requirements of Section 3.D.II of this IDP.
+Failing resolution within 7 days of the meeting of Administrations, the dispute will be referred to the Intermunicipal Planning Committee.
+REFERRAL PROCESS STEP 2: IPC REVIEW TIMELINE: 30 DAYS TO CONVENE, 30 DAYS TO MAKE A DECISION (UNLESS AN EXTENSION HAS BEEN AGREED TO) The IPC will convene to consider and attempt to resolve the dispute after conclusion of the Administration Review, as per the requirements of Section 3.D.III of this IDP.
 STEP 3: REQUEST FACILITATED MEDIATION If the dispute cannot be resolved through the IPC review, and the matter relates to one of the areas identified in Section 3.H.1 of this IDP, then one or both of the Councils shall (by motion) initiate the dispute resolution process and provide notice to the other municipality upon receipt of the notice.
 TIMELINE: WITHIN 15 DAYS OF IPC REVIEW The municipalities must appoint a mutually agreed upon mediator to attempt to resolve the dispute by mediation within 15 days of the conclusion of the IPC review.
 The initiating municipality must provide the mediator with an outline of the dispute.
 Mediation participants shall include one member of Council and one member of administration from each municipality.
-RESOLUT STEP 4: MEDIATION TIMELINE: 6 MONTHS FROM INITIAL WRITTEN NOTICE (STEP 1) Initiating municipality must provide the mediator with an outline of the dispute, and any agreed statements of facts.
+RESOLUTION OR I PROCESS STEP 4: MEDIATION TIMELINE: 6 MONTHS FROM INITIAL WRITTEN NOTICE (STEP 1) Initiating municipality must provide the mediator with an outline of the dispute, and any agreed statements of facts.
 Mediator will be provided access to all records and documents that may be requested.
 The municipalities must negotiate in good faith.
 Mediation costs will be shared equally.
-Nonce (STEP I) Ľ X STEP 5: MEDIATION REPORT TIMELINE: 21 DAYS AFTER MEDIATION CONCLUSION Initiating municipality provides a report to the responding municipality identifying areas of agreement and disagreement.
-STEP 6: APPOINT ARBITRATOR TIMELINE: WITHIN 30 DAYS OF A REFERRAL If the dispute has not been successfully resolved at the end of mediation, the municipalities will appoint a mutually agreed-upon arbitrator or file an intermunicipal dispute with the Municipal Government Board.
+RESOLUTION PROCESS STEP 5: MEDIATION REPORT TIMELINE: 21 DAYS AFTER MEDIATION CONCLUSION Initiating municipality provides a report to the responding municipality identifying areas of agreement and disagreement.
+DISPUTE STEP 6: APPOINT ARBITRATOR TIMELINE: WITHIN 30 DAYS OF A REFERRAL If the dispute has not been successfully resolved at the end of mediation, the municipalities will appoint a mutually agreed-upon arbitrator or file an intermunicipal dispute with the Municipal Government Board.
 If the municipalities cannot agree on an arbitrator, a request will be made by the initiating municipality to Alberta Municipal Affairs for one to be selected.
 The initiating municipality will provide the mediation report to the arbitrator.
 STEP 7: BINDING ARBITRATION TIMELINE: 1 YEAR AFTER INITIAL WRITTEN NOTICE (STEP 1) To be hosted in accordance with the Intermunicipal Collaboration Framework Regulation.
 Costs to be paid as per the Intermunicipal Collaboration Framework Regulation.
 The arbitrator's decision to be provided through an order.
 If the municipalities resolve the dispute during arbitration, a report is required to be provided by the initiating municipality to the responding municipality.